If you’ve been in the forums, you know that we’ve been in an opt-in beta period for the last… goodness, has it been three weeks?

 More to come soon!

 Please Do Report Any Issues!

 If you run into any bugs, we’d definitely like to hear about those.

 The release of this game has been going well so far, and I think that the reviews that folks have been leaving for the game have been a big help for anyone passing by who’s on the fence.
-At the moment we’re sitting at Overwhelmingly Positive on the Recent Reviews breakdown, and have been for the last three days, which feels really good.
+For a good while we were sitting at Overwhelmingly Positive on the Recent Reviews breakdown, but there have been a lot fewer reviews lately and so that has definitely had a material negative effect.
+Go figure.
+Having a running selection of recent reviews definitely is helpful, but at least we have a pretty healthy set of long-term reviews.
 If you’ve been playing the game and enjoying it, we’d greatly appreciate it if you’d drop by and leave your own thoughts, too.

 More to come soon.
 Enjoy!

 Problem With The Latest Build?

 If you right-click the game in Steam and choose properties, then go to the Betas tab of the window that pops up, you’ll see a variety of options.
 You can always choose most_recent_stable from that build to get what is essentially one-build-back.
 Or two builds back if the last build had a known problem, etc. Essentially it’s a way to keep yourself off the very bleeding edge of updates, if you so desire.